 Social tools can help improve processes and will help to drive use, but not all users will be comfortable using blogs, contributing to discussions, sharing content or posting status updates.
 Realistically, you may need to make a few extra adjustments to encourage adoption of your intranet platform.
 Here are some employee engagement ideas that can help create an engaged employee community.

-Here are some employee engagement ideas that create community:
+Here are some ideas to help improve employee engagement that can help create an engaged employee community:

 Allow honest dialogue on the intranet